cvillarragamo/Datathon_Bootcamp_Henry_BikeRental_ML/README.md

 ## Optimization
-I run ouyt of time to optimized the model with advanced regressors and cross validation
+I run out of time to optimized the model with advanced regressors and cross validation